riscv-boom/riscv-boom/docs/sections/branch-prediction/backing-predictor.rst

 The Reorder Buffer (see :ref:`The Reorder Buffer (ROB) and the Dispatch Stage`) maintains a record of all inflight instructions.
-Likewise, the **Fetch Target Queue (FTQ)** maintains a record of all inflight branch predictions.
+Likewise, the **Fetch Target Queue (FTQ)** maintains a record of all inflight branch predictions and PC information.
 These two structures are decoupled as FTQ entries are *incredibly* expensive and not all ROB entries will contain a branch instruction.
 As only roughly one in every six instructions is a branch, the FTQ can be made to have fewer entries than the ROB to leverage additional savings.

-Each FTQ entry corresponds to a single superscalar branch prediction.
+Each FTQ entry corresponds to one Fetch cycle.
-Said another way, there is a 1:1 correspondence between a single fetch cycle’s prediction and a FTQ entry.
 For each prediction made, the branch predictor packs up data that it will need later to perform an update.
 For example, a branch predictor will want to remember what *index* a prediction came from so it can update the counters at that